schuberty/PLNCrawler/README.md

 python PLNCrawler.py
 ```

-After that, all information will be made available after the execution.
+After that, all the websites in [sites.json](sites.json) will be crawled and saved.

 ---
 ###### **README in development**